 Boarding a mail train in Chicago, the Postal Inspector, named William J. Fahyand, along with Willis Newton, forced the train to stop at Rondout and demanded that the mail sacks containing some three million dollars in cash and securities be thrown from the train, enforcing their demands by firing bullets and tear gas into the mail car.
 In the confusion, Willie “Doc” Newton was hit in the leg by a stray bullet.
 With the cash, the Newton boys loaded the wounded Willie into a waiting car and took off.
 However, while they were loading him up, a bystander heard one of them call him “Willie,” which gave authorities a lead on the outlaws.

-Five years later, in 1973, Willis Newton was implicated in a bank robbery in Bracketville, Texas, but there wasn’t enough evidence to prove a case against him.
+In 1973, Willis Newton was implicated in a bank robbery in Bracketville, Texas, but there wasn’t enough evidence to prove a case against him.
+Willis died in August of 1979.

 “We never killed anybody and we never wanted to.
 All we wanted was the money… Robbing banks and trains was our way of getting it.
 That was our business.”